Gsilvera24/Plaid/README.md

 ## Plaid’s Business Activities:

 * Plaid is the technological infrastructure that allows fintechs to communicate with banks in real time.
 Before Plaid, banks and third party applications would use micro-transactions and written confirmations in order authenticate transactions.
 Plaid uses the login credentials from consumers to connect directly to their bank accounts.
-They can extract key information like balances or recent transactions through the login credentials of the consumer.
+They can safely and privately extract key information like balances or recent transactions through the login credentials of the consumer.

 * The company targets their products towards developers in the fintech space or any company that deals with financial transactions.
 Plaid is not a SaaS (software as a service), it is a platform that is mostly embedded in the code of already existing applications.
 The regular consumer does not use the platform directly.
 In fact, Plaid is currently the backend infrastructure for many large fintech companies, Venmo, Betterment, TrueBill, Samsung, Chime and many others.
 Consumers use it everyday and may not even realize.
 Market size is virtually unlimited at the moment since there are so many fintechs popping up.